 Lieutenant Ed Crosby began his career in February 1994 with the Los Angeles County Metro Transit Police Department after graduating from the San Bernardino County Sheriff’s Regional Training Center In December 1993.
 Lieutenant Crosby is a graduate of California State San Bernardino with a BA degree in Business Administration.
 In September 1995, he joined the Petaluma Police Department and has served in a variety of assignments including as a Patrol Officer, Detective, Field Training Officer, and Peer Counselor.

-Lieutenant Crosby is currently assigned to our Patrol Division
+Lieutenant Crosby is currently assigned to our Special Services Division

 Lieutenant Ron Klein